hdShang/arxiv-daily/docs/cs-CL/2025-09-30/papers/250925733v1-catch-a-novel-data-synthesis-framework-for-high-therapy-fidelity-and.md

 ---
 layout: default
-title: CATCH: A Novel Data Synthesis Framework for High Therapy Fidelity and Memory-Driven Planning Chain of Thought in AI Counseling
+title: "CATCH: A Novel Data Synthesis Framework for High Therapy Fidelity and Memory-Driven Planning Chain of Thought in AI Counseling"
 ---

 # CATCH: A Novel Data Synthesis Framework for High Therapy Fidelity and Memory-Driven Planning Chain of Thought in AI Counseling